 AECOM based the design parameters on flows seen at the plant, and the flows and discharge criteria set by the TCEQ for the treatment plant's effluent.
 The TCEQ permit includes two phases of effluent criteria, depending on the expected flow of the plant.
 TCEQ identifies the industrial wastewater plant's outfall as "Outfall 101," and the domestic wastewater plant's outfall as "Outfall 001."
 Phase I is applicable when the facility discharges flow less than or equal to 0.317 MGD via the internal Outfall 101 and a flow less than or equal to 0.747 MGD through Outfall 001.
-Phase II is applicable when facility discharges flow greater than 0.747 MGD via the internal Outfall 101 and a flow rates at both the industrial and domestic outfalls, Phase I criteria apply.
+Phase II is applicable when facility discharges flow greater than 0.317 MGD via the internal Outfall 101 and a flow greater than 0.747 MGD via Outfall 001.
+Based on the recorded flow rates at both the industrial and domestic outfalls, Phase I criteria apply.
 The Phase I effluent limitations are shown in Table 1.